 And it’s all because I’ve known suffering and brokenness.
 Much of me is now restored to wholeness, but the process continues.
-I’ve had other trauma along the way which is also being restored.
+I’ve had other traumas along the way which are also being restored.

 Amazingly, like a clay pot repaired using the Japanese technique of kintsugi, the restored version, with gold-edged cracks, is so much better and stronger than the original.

 It’s not what you would first think, but in reality, suffering makes you stronger than before.